Electrical post-fabrication tuning of aluminum Josephson junctions at room temperature: Results

 The logarithmic model was selected over a power-law fit, following a comparison reported in \ref{appendix:log_vs_power_in_relaxation}.
 The extracted fit parameters are shown in the legends.

-Figure \ref{fig:parameter_analysis_from_active_vs_total_manipulation}(a) shows how the linear fit slope ${\Delta R_\mathrm{Total}}/{\Delta R_\mathrm{Active}}$ changes as a function of the time after manipulation is halted.
-We find that, in addition to the fixed relaxation offset observed independently of the magnitude of active manipulation, the relaxation process contributes with approximately one quarter of $\Delta R_\mathrm{Active}$ to $\Delta R_\mathrm{Total}$.
+Figure \ref{fig:parameter_analysis_from_active_vs_total_manipulation}(a) shows how parameter $k$ changes as a function of the time elapsed after manipulation is halted.
+We find that, in addition to the fixed relaxation offset observed independently of the magnitude of active manipulation, the relaxation process contributes with approximately one quarter of $\rho_\mathrm{Active}$ to $\rho_\mathrm{Total}$.
 This result demonstrates that the relaxation is not always independent of the active manipulation.
-The amount of resistance increase gained during relaxation, due to the amount of active resistance manipulation made, is comparable in magnitude to the frequency tolerances required for tuning quantum processors.
-Figure \ref{fig:parameter_analysis_from_active_vs_total_manipulation}(b) shows that resistance gained from relaxation regardless of the active manipulation, is $3.29 \pm 0.19\%$.
+The amount of $\rho(t)$ gained during relaxation, due to the amount of active resistance manipulation made, is comparable in magnitude to the frequency tolerances required for tuning quantum processors.
+Figure \ref{fig:parameter_analysis_from_active_vs_total_manipulation}(b) shows that the $\rho(t)$ acquired from relaxation, regardless of the active manipulation, is $3.29 \pm 0.19\%$.
 The uncertainty of $\pm0.19\%$ is particularly relevant for qubit frequency targeting: as estimated in \ref{section:calculate_imprecision}, this uncertainty sets a lower bound of \SI{11.3}{\mega\hertz} on the achievable qubit frequency precision, about five times better than the regular fabrication precision.
-These results have direct practical implications for post-fabrication tuning: both the slope and offset of the relaxation process must be characterized to achieve accurate electrical tuning, requiring multi-day monitoring of statistically significant ensembles of sacrificial junctions.
+These results have direct practical implications for post-fabrication tuning: both $k$ and $m$ of the relaxation process must be characterized to achieve accurate electrical tuning, requiring multi-day monitoring of statistically significant ensembles of sacrificial junctions.